 Joe has extensive experience in engineering, technology, and consulting for projects in telecommunications, C4ISR, and networking; IT infrastructure, computing, and operations; wireless and advanced radio frequency systems; communications and remote sensing satellites; sensors and sensor platforms; avionics for aircraft, unmanned aerial vehicles, launch vehicles, and spacecraft; attitude determination and control systems for ground, air, and space systems; and advanced concepts such as hybrid networks, specialized gateways, and interoperability.

-In his current role at Give an Hour, Joe is continuing his activism for mental health awareness and emotional fitness in the corporate world.
+Prior to assuming this role, Joe served as the inaugural visiting corporate fellow at Give an Hour (giveanhour.org), where he continued his activism for mental health awareness and emotional fitness in the corporate world.

-In his past prior role, Joe turned around and transformed Booz Allen's engineering and science business, positioning it as one of the firm’s growth platforms.
-Before that, as a senior vice president, he led the firm’s U.S. Army business, right-sizing its cost structure and mounting a strategy that expanded Booz Allen’s market share during a period of rapid addressable market contraction due to precipitous declines in the Army’s budget.
-He previously led the firm’s Army business portfolios in C4ISR, technology, and operations.
+Previous to his corporate fellowship at Give an Hour, Joe led the transformation of Booz Allen's engineering and science business, positioning it as one of our growth platforms.
+Before that, he led the U.S. Army business, right-sizing its cost structure and launching a strategy that expanded Booz Allen’s market share during a period of overall contraction due to declines in the Army’s budget.
+He also previously led Booz Allen's work with Army clients focusing on C4ISR, technology, and operations.

 Prior to his Army roles, Joe was based in London where he helmed our telecommunications technology business in the United Kingdom and Ireland, and shared in its leadership across Europe, North Africa, and the Middle East.
 In his early career at Booz Allen, Joe played a key leadership role in establishing and expanding Booz Allen’s U.S. Government wireless systems business.